CNR-STIIMA-IRAS/cnr_param/README.md

 ### Supported database (modules)

-The package is monolitic, and the modules are compiled using proper `CMake` options.
-Maybe in the future the plugin will be made availble.

-By now, there are three modules for three different databases:
+The package is monolithic, and the modules are compiled using proper `CMake` options.
+Maybe in the future, the plugin will be made available.
+Now, there are three modules for three different databases:

 * `ROS1` param server database (to be finished)

 * `ROS2` param server database (tested OK)

-* `boost mapped files` see below for furhter information
+* `boost mapped files` see below for further information

 ### How to select the database(s)

 The last input of the function `set` and `get` is an ordered vector that stores what are the database you want to use.
-It stars checking the first in the vector, and if it does not found the value there, it looks for the second and repeats.
+It starts checking the first in the vector, and if it does not find the value there, it looks for the second and repeats.

 ## ROS 1 Module